dr4f/site/README.md

 ## What is a 'row'?

 In `dr4`, data is organized in objects that are called rows.
-Rows
+Each row contains a heterogenous number of fields.
+Each field represents a data `type`. `dr4` uses a vast selection of types to store data, like integers, floating point numbers, booleans, strings, lists, and much much more.
+Rows are composed of a header containing the offset to each field, and a body containing the data for each field.
+Learn more about rows here.

+## What can you do with `dr4`?

+The answer is just about anything.

 ## Files